MISSION STATEMENT

 Philosophy

-The philosophy of the nursing programs is consistent with the mission statement of the college.
-In providing high quality and dynamic nursing education, the nursing program at Standard College espouse the belief that nursing is both an art and a science that plays an essential, interactive role between man and environment in influencing health and well-being of individuals, groups, and communities.
-In enacting evidence-based nursing actions that influence health and well-being, nursing utilizes a unique, systematic, and iterative problem-solving framework known as the nursing process in obtaining, interpreting, synthesizing, and applying information at various levels to influence the health and well-being of individuals, groups, and communities.
+In providing a high quality and dynamic nursing education, the nursing programs at Standard College espouse the belief that nursing is both an art and a science that plays an essential, interactive role influencing health and wellbeing of individuals, groups, and communities.
+In enacting evidence-based nursing Standard College utilizes a unique, systematic, and iterative problem-solving framework known as the nursing process in obtaining, interpreting, synthesizing, and applying information at various levels to influence the health and wellbeing of individuals, groups, and communities.
 Standard College of Nursing utilizes the nursing process as the framework within which the various courses are delivered.

-Diagnosis Phase: Once data have been collected, it is analyzed and problems that relate to the subject of interest, be it an individual, group or community, are identified.
-To maintain professional and disciplinary independence and integrity, nursing utilizes the nursing diagnosis, a unique method of describing identified problems and reflecting an individual’s, a population’s or community’s response to actual or potential health problems
+Diagnosis Phase: Once data has been collected, it is analyzed and problems that relate to the subject of interest, be it an individual, group or community, are identified.
+To maintain professional and disciplinary independence and integrity, nursing utilizes the nursing diagnosis, a unique method of describing identified problems and reflecting an individual’s, a population’s, or community’s response to actual or potential health problems.

 Implementation Phase: This is the action phase in the nursing process.
-Nursing actions enacted during this phase are designed to influence and impact healthcare.
+Nursing actions are designed to influence, and impact healthcare enacted during this phase.
 The actions may be entirely within nursing, or nursing may collaborate with other professionals in designing interventions that will influence and impact health.

-Evaluation Phase: This phase consists of determining whether goals set in the planning phase were met by the actions in the intervention phase.
+Evaluation Phase: This phase consists of determining whether intended goals were met provided in the intervention phase.
 If outcomes were met, those goals are identified as such, and the cycle begins again with a new assessment phase to identify other problems so that nursing actions can again be applied to them.
-If the outcomes were not met, the process is repeated with the goal of re-evaluating the data, diagnosis, goals, interventions and outcomes.
+If the outcomes were not met, the process is repeated with the goal of re-evaluating the data, diagnosis, goals, interventions, and outcomes.

 In providing nursing education to its students, Standard College communicates that the nursing process is unique to nursing and provides a logical framework within which to practice nursing.
 As a result, the nursing process is a thread that runs through all nursing courses offered at Standard College.